Legal Matters Montreal Urban Life Cultural Facts Upcoming Kits

 10. Can I have it in writing?

-Choose financial planner or advisor that will provide you with a written agreement that details the services you will be provided.
+Choose financial planner that will provide you with a written agreement that details the services you will be provided.
 Keep this document in your files for future reference and make sure your financial planner checklist states that your agreement should be updated on a regular basis.

 Thank you for visiting Financial Planner Checklist.
 More to come soon.